slub/urnlib/README.md

 Java library for representing, parsing and encoding URNs as specified in [RFC 2141] and [RFC 8141].

-The initial URN RFC 2141 of May 1997 was superseeded by RFC 8141 in April 2017.
+The initial URN RFC 2141 of May 1997 was superseded by RFC 8141 in April 2017.
 RFC 8141 added support for path characters and optional request, query and fragment parts.
 While URNs look very similiar to URIs and are somewhat related, different equality rules apply for URNs in regard to URN character encoding rules.
 Also some synactic rules about case-insensitivity are actually to be defined by the implementing system handling the URNs.

 This library provides classes for representing, parsing and constructing an Uniform Resource Name (URN) and its parts Namespace Identifier (NID), Namespace Specific String (NSS) and optional Resolution, Query and Fragment components (RQF).
 If you don't need RFC 2141 URNs explicitly, always use RFC 8141 URNs because that is the current valid specification and RFC 8141 is backward compatible to RFC 2141.

 Further it defines and interface `de.slub.urn.URNResolver` for URN resolving implementations.

-The library is compiled for Java 7.
+The library is compiled for Java 9.

 ## Usage